Some Frequently Asked Questions about the Fiver Challenge

 As Fiver from Home is a hypothetical project there is no actual money involved so no funding is required for your pupils to get involved.

 What support is available during the Challenge?

-The Fiver Team are dedicated to supporting schools and pupils throughout the Challenge.
+The Fiver Team are dedicated to supporting schools and students throughout the Challenge.
 If you need any help at any stage you can contact the team directly by emailing firstname.lastname@example.org.

 Are there resources available to help prepare for the Challenge?

-There are lots of resources for teachers to use before and during the Challenge, including planning resources, details of competitions and videos that introduce the four weeks of Fiver.
+There are lots of resources for teachers to use before and during the Challenge, including resources, details of competitions to help you plan and deliver the four weeks of Fiver.

-These resources are available on the Challenge participation platform - once a school has registered, the teacher will be sent their unique log in details with a link to the platform.
+These resources are available on the Challenge participation platform - once your registration has been confirmed , you will be sent a unique log-in and a link to this platform.